CSC322-Grinnell/imagine-grinnell/Docker.md

 Finally, windows uses different line endings than linux and OSx, and even though the code on github all uses linux line endings.
 This wreaks havoc on docker, and can cause a whole host of weird bugs.
 Hopefully this has been solved with the .gitattributes file, but make sure to check this if there are weird problems. `find . -type f -print0 | xargs -0 dos2unix` can be run in git bash to convert all of the line endings.

+#### MathLAN
+Unfortunately with the way that docker is written, having access to run docker commands is equivalent to root access, and [there is no way to run the docker daemon as non-root](https://github.com/moby/moby/issues/1034).
+Therefore, there is no way to run this project on Mathlan without administrator permissions, which they will not hand over for this class, and you must use a machine for which you have full access.

+Note that this is not as much of a problem on Windows or OSx, as docker runs a full linux virtual machine there and as such does not have the kernel sharing problem that linux does.

+There is also [podman](https://podman.io/), which is compatible with Dockerfile's and does the same thing as docker without this problem.
+Unfortunately, this relies on bleeding-edge kernel features that probably won't make it into Debian until 2022 at the earliest, and as such probably won't be on mathlan until 2024.
+Further, [podman-compose](https://github.com/containers/podman-compose), it's equivalent of docker-compose, is (as of Dec 2019) in it's infancy, and does not support many of the features required for this project.

 # Abbreviated Docker command line reference, in order of usefulness

 Note: all `docker-compose` commands recursively search up through parent directories for a `docker-compose.yml` file, so they can be run from any directory under the project root.